m13253/heif-hdrgainmap-decode/README.md

    rm -fv IMG_0000.png IMG_0000-*.png
    ```

-5. The output is an ACES 2065-1 encoded OpenEXR file.
+5. The output is an scRGB (gamma 1.0) encoded OpenEXR file.

    You need to use an HDR tone-mapping software to edit it before sharing.

-6. Alternatively, you can use `heif-hdrgainmap-decode-scrgb.py` for scRGB, or
+6. Alternatively, you can use `heif-hdrgainmap-decode-aces.py` for ACES, or
    `heif-hdrgainmap-decode-y4m.py` for BT.2100.

 ## Technical details